RaulPPelaez/UAMMD/docs/ParticleData.rst

   auto id = pd->getId(access::cpu, access::read); //It is not legal to write to ID, one can only read from it. int* raw_id_property_pointer = id.raw();

 If the mode is set to write, the handle will gain exclusivity and no one else will be able to access it until it is released (the handle is deleted).

+.. note:: There is no real difference between :cpp:any:`access::write` and :cpp:any:`access::readwrite` (at the moment) beyond informing the reader of the intention of modifying the contents (readwrite) vs ignoring the current contents and overwriting (write).
 UAMMD cannot write to a property that is currently being read and cannot read from a property that is currently being written to.
 For this **it is important to control the scope of the property handles**.
 Handles are compatible with std and thrust algorithms and can be considered c++ iterators for all porpoises.